samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Low_Volume-Low_Volume_II.md

 > Week 4 is another well varied, cover-all-bases assortment of workouts that
 > lends itself to furthering a number of riding capabilities.
 >
-> First, you'll experience the joy and the suffering of VO2max intervals, this
-> time with matched rest - work for 3 minutes, rest for 3 minutes.
-Then, bask in
-> the VO2max afterglow as you undertake a quiet beast of a Threshold workout
-> made even more challenging with an optional emphasis on determining your
-> power/aero balance.
+> In what may seem like an unreasonable jump up from 1-minute VO2max intervals,
+> this week once again doubles each interval's duration.
+Fortunately, the
+> efforts themselves are of the 'peak & fade' nature.
+This interval design
+> allows you to initially achieve a high oxygen uptake and then tone down the
+> power (and pain) while your cardiovascular stress remains high, high, high.
 >
-> Finally, your week is capped off with yet another twist on over-under
-> intervals in the form of mildly varied under-segments, and short but equally
+> Then, bask in the VO2max afterglow as you undertake a quiet beast of a
+> Threshold workout made even more challenging with an optional emphasis on
+> determining your power/aero balance.
+>
+> Finally, you'll face some unforgiving steps up to and briefly beyond your FTP.
+> Practice riding through the pain without ever indulging the temptation to bail
-> varied over-segments.
+> out.

 ### Monday